FoxInFlame/MinecraftColorCodes/README.md

 v3.5 - Fixed Bug #3, 'Spaces dissappear', by adding a CSS property to the output element.

-##Terms of Service
-By using this JS file, you agree to the Terms of Conditions below.
-- You can not modify this file in any way.
-- You can not sell this file for a price.
-- You can not give away this file without giving credit to me.
+##Legal
+You can modify this file in any way, but if you want, create a pull request so I can have a look.
+Also, try not sell this file/work for a price.
+I mean come on, if you really want money, go get a proper job.
+Thirdly and lastly, you can not give away this file/work without giving credit to me, and possibly giving the URL to this Github page.
+Due to the informality of this piece of text, you could ignore this if you want to.